Skip to main content

 Confirm the Restore

 A confirmation dialog will warn you that restoring will overwrite your current server data.
-Confirm to proceed.
+Read the warning carefully and confirm to proceed.

 4